Border Collie health problems

 Osteochondritis Dissecans is a disorder affecting bones that ultimately results in arthritis.
 Border Collies are most commonly affected in the shoulder.
-It often occurs in dogs that grow too quickly which is why it is so important to feed an accurately balanced diet designed to provide the correct ratio of minerals and proteins.
+It often occurs in dogs that grow too quickly which is why it is so important to feed them an accurately balanced diet, designed to provide the correct ratio of minerals and proteins.

-To minimise the risk of a dog developing this condition, it’s advised that pups should not be exercised on a hard surface, be allowed to jump out of cars or off furniture or climb the stairs until their bones have fully matured.
+To minimise the risk of a dog developing this condition, it’s advised that pups should not be exercised on a hard surface, be allowed to jump out of cars or off furniture, or climb the stairs until their bones have fully matured.

 Affected dogs often show signs such as lameness and pain before they reach a year old, although it can occur in older dogs.
-Treatment for Osteochondritis Dissecans depends on the severity of the condition but once the dog has recovered it’s rare for the condition to recur.
+Treatment for Osteochondritis Dissecans depends on the severity of the condition but once the dog has recovered, it’s rare for the condition to recur.

 Another inherited disease that affects many breeds of dogs, Border Collies included.
-Feeding a correctly balanced diet while the pup is growing may help to reduce the severity of disease by ensuring a slow growth rate in affected pups.
+Feeding them a correctly balanced diet while the pup is growing may help to reduce the severity of disease by ensuring a slow growth rate in affected pups.

 Some cases may be very mild and not cause any significant trouble while other dogs can develop severe arthritis and pain as they get older.
 X-rays can be done on adult breeding dogs to evaluate their hip scores.
 Dogs with good hips scores are less likely to produce puppies that will go on to develop serious problems.

 Collie eye anomaly is an inherited disease that affects both eyes if present and is often detected in Border Collies and other herding dogs.
 This is a condition where the blood vessels that absorb scattered light and support the retina don’t develop properly.
 The condition ranges from being a very mild disorder to causing complete blindness.